Blake DaviesBlog Author

 “Big data Analytics” is a phrase that was coined to refer to amounts of datasets that are so large, traditional data processing software simply can’t manage them.
 For example, big data is used to pick out trends in economics, and those trends and patterns are used to predict what will happen in the future.
 These vast amounts of data require more robust computer software for processing, best handled by data processing frameworks.
+Check here for more information about types of big data.

 These are the top preferred data processing frameworks, suitable for meeting a variety of different needs of businesses.